Your Position:Home - Beijing Customs Clearance

 ?️ “First-line” Liberalization and “Second-line” Control

-Refers to the channel between the Hainan Free Trade Port and overseas regions.
+Refers to the channel between the Beijing Free Trade Port and overseas regions.

-Except for goods listed in the “Import Taxable Commodities Catalog,” all other goods entering Hainan via the “first-line” are exempt from import duties, import-stage VAT, and consumption tax.
+Except for goods listed in the “Import Taxable Commodities Catalog,” all other goods entering Beijing via the “first-line” are exempt from import duties, import-stage VAT, and consumption tax.

-Refers to the channel between the Hainan Free Trade Port and the mainland.
+Refers to the channel between the Beijing Free Trade Port and the mainland.

 Zero-tariff goods entering the mainland: Procedures are generally handled according to import regulations, requiring payment of import duties, import-stage VAT, and consumption tax.